pytask-dev/pytask/docs/source/how_to_guides/provisional_nodes_and_task_generators.md

     The generated tasks need to be decorated with `@task` to be collected.

 Task generators are only used to define other tasks.
 Their return values are ignored and cannot be used to define products.
+Task generators also cannot define a `produces` function argument.
 Define products on the generated tasks instead.